Nearly self-similar blowup of generalized axisymmetric Navier-Stokes equations: Concluding Remarks

-The research was in part supported by NSF Grant DMS-$2205590$ and the Choi Family Gift Fund.
+The research was in part supported by NSF Grants DMS-$2205590$ and DMS-$2508463$, the Choi Family Gift Fund and the Mike-Yan Gift Fund.
 I would like to thank my student Changhe Yang for a number of stimulating discussions regarding the two-scale dynamic rescaling formulation.
+I would also like to thank the two anonymous referees for their very constructive comments and suggestions, especially for the suggestion to use the $e_\theta$ vector to derive the axisymmetric Navier--Stokes equations in the odd dimensional case.
+Finally, I would like to thank my student, Xiang Qin, for his valuable suggestion in deriving the axisymmetric Navier--Stokes equations in even dimensions and for providing a visualization of the axisymmetric flow in four and five space dimensions.